The Yum Factor: Small Additions to Make your Plant Based Meals More Satisfying through the Wonder of Umami

 Let me just say...
 I knew it!
 I knew potatoes possessed magical powers.
 I've always been a freaky fan of potatoes, and then I moved to Spain and realized everyone here is just like me!

-Quick ideas: Two of our most viewed recipes, our tofu and potato breakfast for lunch burrito and our oil free crispy potatoes.
+Quick ideas: Our tofu and potato breakfast for lunch burrito and our smashed potatoes with a green goddess dressing.

 6) Nutritional Yeast